Limitless (film)

 Limitless is a 2011 American science-fiction thriller film directed by Neil Burger and written by Leslie Dixon.
-Based on the 2001 novel The Dark Fields by Alan Glynn, the film stars Bradley Cooper, Abbie Cornish, Robert De Niro, Andrew Howard, and Anna Friel.
-The film follows Edward Morra, a struggling writer who is introduced to a nootropic drug called NZT-48, which gives him the ability to use his brain fully and to improve his lifestyle vastly.
+Loosely based on the 2001 novel The Dark Fields by Alan Glynn, the film stars Bradley Cooper, Abbie Cornish, Robert De Niro, Andrew Howard and Anna Friel.
+It follows Edward Morra, a struggling writer who is introduced to a drug called NZT-48 that greatly enhances his brain function, which helps him improve his lifestyle.

-Limitless was released on March 18, 2011, and became a box-office success, grossing over $161 million on a budget of $27 million.
-A television series of the same name, covering events that take place after the film, debuted on September 22, 2015, but was cancelled after one season.
+Limitless was released on March 18, 2011.
+Critical reviews were mixed-to-positive, and the film became a box-office success, grossing more than $161 million on a budget of $27 million.
+A television series covering events that take place after the film debuted on September 22, 2015, but was canceled after one season.

 Plot

 Eddie Morra is a struggling author in New York City.
-His girlfriend Lindy, frustrated with his lack of progress (as well as his seeming lack of ambition, motivation, and focus), breaks up with him.
+His girlfriend Lindy, frustrated with his lack of progress and ambition, breaks up with him.
 Eddie encounters Vernon, the brother of his ex-wife Melissa, who gives him a sample of a new nootropic called NZT-48, which Vernon implies will help Eddie with his "creative problems".
-On the drug, Eddie discovers that he has acquired perfect recall, and is able to analyze minute details and information at incredible speed.
-As the pill takes effect, he is being yelled at by his landlord's wife.
-With his new power, he calms her down, helps her with her law school homework, and sleeps with her.
-His abilities compel him to tidy up his apartment and give him immense inspiration for his book.
+Eddie tries the drug and discovers that he has acquired perfect recall, able to analyze minute details and information at incredible speed.
+Under the influence, he helps his landlord's wife with her law school homework, sleeps with her, cleans his apartment, and, now inspired, makes major progress on his book.

+Eddie visits Vernon's apartment to learn more about the pill, but finds him badly beaten.
+Vernon, refusing to explain what happened, sends Eddie to run some errands.
+When Eddie returns, he finds Vernon murdered and his apartment ransacked.
+Before the police arrive, Eddie finds Vernon's stash of pills.

-Soon afterwards, Vernon is murdered by someone searching for the drug.
-Eddie locates Vernon's supply and takes increasing doses.
-As his life improves, he decides to begin investing in the stock market.
-He is hired at a brokerage firm and resumes his relationship with Lindy.
-His success leads to a meeting with finance tycoon Carl Van Loon, who tests him by seeking advice on a merger with Hank Atwood's company.
-After the meeting, Eddie experiences an 18-hour loss of memory, which he refers to as a "time skip".
-The next day in a meeting with Van Loon, Eddie sees a news telecast that a woman has been murdered in her hotel room.
-Eddie recognizes her as the woman he slept with during his time skip and abruptly leaves the meeting.
+Eddie finishes his book and fantasizes about what he can accomplish on the drug, but with little money, he decides to day trade with a $100,000 loan from Gennady, a loan shark.
+He makes shocking gains and resumes his relationship with Lindy.
+His success leads to a meeting with finance tycoon Carl Van Loon, who tests him by seeking advice on a merger with rival Hank Atwood's company.
+After the meeting, Eddie experiences an 18-hour dissociative fugue, which he refers to as a "time skip".

+The next day, before a meeting with Van Loon, Eddie finds out that his drug supply has run out, forcing him to go without it.
+During the meeting, Eddie sees on a news telecast that a woman has been murdered in her hotel room.
+Recognizing her as a woman with whom he slept during his time skip, he abruptly leaves.